gabriel-p-artcls/17-04_mc-catalog/README.md

 Re-process 5 OCs whose masses differ greatly from the H03 and P12 estimates.
 We use:

 * no DA + no local removal of field stars
 * no bootstrap
 * max mass limit of 400000 with a step of 5000 (Mo)

 All other parameter ranges are kept from 3rd run.

+#### `22nd_run`

+Re-process NGC 419 with a larger radius: 310px in 21st run vs 460px here.
+The largest mass value found (with no field star cleaning applied) is 9e04.